icesi-ops/sd-exam1/README.md

 {{ node1 }}	node1
 {{ node2 }}	node2
 ```
-### Now we are ready to instal and configure gluster in all the nodes (includig master)
+### Now we are ready to install and configure gluster in all the nodes (includig master)

 First we need to create the glusterfs yaml file
-Open the file whit any editor (in this example  I use VSCode)
+Open the file with any editor (in this example  I use VSCode)
 ``` bash
 code ./playbooks/glusterfs/glusterfs.yml
 ```
-first we create the partition and filesystem as pretasks
+First we created the partition and filesystem as pretasks
 ```yaml
 ---
 - hosts: all